NIEM/Movement/README.md

 The Movement tool is an exciting glimpse into the future of NIEM, and we can’t wait to see what the community accomplishes by using it.
 Join the movement today—visit [beta.movement.niem.gov](https://beta.movement.niem.gov) to access the tool.

 ## Got feedback?
 We want to hear from you!
-You can provide your feedback directly on [GitHub](issues) or though [NIEM.gov](https://niem.gov/contact-us).
+You can provide your feedback directly on GitHub by [opening an issue](https://github.com/NIEM/Movement/issues) or though [contacting us](https://niem.gov/contact-us) on NIEM.gov.

 # Getting Started
 The code behind Movement is open source and available on GitHub.
 To help make the Movement tool more modular, we've broken the tool into three distinct repositories: